-Car brakes are one of the essential safety devices that are installed in cars, and there are different kinds of braking structures built into most cars.
+Car brakes are essential safety devices installed in most cars, and there are different braking systems built into most cars.
 A few of them are the anti-lock braking system, the disc brake, the drum brake, and the emergency brake.

-The brake caliper holds the piston and also suspends the car brake pads over the wheel rotor.
+The brake caliper holds the piston and also suspends the car’s brake pads over the wheel rotor.
 The brake piston is linked to the brake pedal through the hydraulic lines.
-Therefore, if the brake pedal is matched, a hydraulic force is transmitted to the piston, and the piston pushes the brake pad against the wheel rotor and causes friction.
-This friction slows down or brings the car to a stop.
+Therefore, if the brake pedal is matched, hydraulic force is transmitted to the piston, which pushes the brake pad against the wheel rotor, generating friction.
+This friction slows the car or brings it to a stop.

 The brake caliper mechanism retracts the brake pad from the wheel rotor immediately after the pedal is released.
-Over time the brake caliper could start wearing off and will get worse and will require replacement.
+Over time, the brake caliper can wear and get worse, requiring replacement.
 In this article, we’ll discuss at length the symptoms of a bad brake caliper, the diagnosis, etc.

 Symptoms of a bad brake caliper